lucapette/website/content/writing/my-programming-principles.md

 ## How I approach an existing codebase

-When I think about the following principles, I think of codebases that are large enough you can't possibly keep an accurate representation of it in your head.
+When I think about the following principles, I think of codebases that are large enough you can't possibly keep an accurate representation in your head.
 How large is probably too personal so I won't even try to give an example.
-Most of what I'm about to share is somewhat even more relevant if the codebase is completely new to you (fairly common scenario when changing jobs for example).
+Most principles here are somewhat _even_ more relevant when the codebase is completely new to you (fairly common scenario when changing jobs for example) and you're trying to make sense of it.

 ### Change as little as possible

 OK I can hear you say "this is obvious".
-But I actually really mean it.
-It works really
+But when I say as little as possible, I literally mean the smallest possible change.
+I've been in a lot of pair programming sessions where my partners were surprised to see how obsessed I'm with this.
+I go as far as changing one line _or less_ before I seek feedback (more about that in the next paragraph).

+It's a matter of alignment between what you think the code does and what it actually does.
+When you do know a codebase, that alignment is tight and you have the confidence to make larger changes.

 ### Always have a feedback loop